markvoortmanppu/appliedcomputerscience/pages/cmps-262.md

 Upon successful completion of the course, students should be able to:
 (1) Apply all knowledge from CMPS 162 and CMPS 260 to solve real problems.
-(2) Learn fundamental algorithms like sorting.
+2) Decompose complex problems to find solutions.
-(3) Solve problems using recursion.
+(3) Construct complex user interfaces for running algorithms that solve problems.
-(4) Decompose complex problems to find solutions.
+(4) Collaborate in a group setting.
-(5) Construct complex user interfaces for running algorithms that solve problems.
+ (5) Present project results and updates to stakeholders.